-To apply for admission, you must complete an undergraduate admission application online at umgc.edu/apply and pay the nonrefundable fee.
+To apply for admission, you must complete an undergraduate admission application online at europe.umgc.edu/apply and pay the nonrefundable fee.
 Documentation required for proof of English proficiency is detailed under Applicants Educated Abroad.
 Other required documentation for various populations is detailed in the following sections.

-If you are a former UMGC student, and have not attended UMGC for at least two years, you must submit a new application before you will be allowed to register.
+If you are a former UMGC student, and have not attended UMGC for at least two years, you must submit a new application before you are allowed to register.
 However, you will not be required to pay another application fee.

-Applications for admission must be submitted online at europe.umgc.edu/apply.
 Military ID card validation at your nearest UMGC Europe location is required after completing the online application.

-Applicants or current students who submit false information on their application may be subject to disciplinary action, as detailed in UMGC Policy 151.00 Code of Student Conduct (available online at umgc.edu/policies).
+Applicants or current students who submit false information on their application may be subject to disciplinary action, as detailed in UMGC Policy V-1.03 Code of Student Conduct (available at umgc.edu/policies).

-Applicants to Undergraduate Certificate and Associate and Bachelor's Degree Programs
+Applicants to Undergraduate Certificate, Associate, and Bachelor's Degree Programs

-Once you are admitted to UMGC, you will be assigned an admit term (the academic term in which you are officially admitted, e.g., fall 2022), which will be reflected in your MyUMGC student portal.
+Once you are admitted to UMGC, you will be assigned an admit term (the academic term in which you are officially admitted, e.g., fall 2023), which will be reflected in your MyUMGC student portal.